Adam Rooney: Later career

 On 19 August 2022, Rooney signed for Stratford Town of the Southern League Premier Division Central.
 He scored five goals from nine appearances in all competitions before moving up a level, to Brackley Town of the National League North, in October.

 On 16 June 2023, Rooney was appointed player-assistant manager under former Birmingham City team-mate Paul Caddis at National League North club Hereford.
 He made his debut in the opening league fixture of the season.
 He scored his first goal for Hereford on 21 October 2023, the third goal in a 3–1 win at home against Curzon Ashton.

 International career

 Rooney played for the Republic of Ireland under-18 team in the 2005 European Youth Olympic Festival in Lignano Sabbiadoro; he scored twice as Ireland beat Switzerland to win the bronze medal.
 On 14 May 2007, Rooney scored a hat-trick in the Ireland under-19s' 3–0 win over Bulgaria in the elite qualifying phase of the 2007 European Under-19 Championships.

 He was capped nine times for the under-21 team between 2007 and 2010.

 He was called up to the senior Republic of Ireland squad in May 2015 for the first time when manager Martin O'Neill included him in a 33-man preliminary squad to face England in a friendly and Scotland in Euro 2016 qualifying.

+Managerial career

+Rooney was appointed interim manager of Hereford on 11 February 2026, after manager Paul Caddis was relieved from his duties.

+In March 2026, Rooney followed Caddis to King's Lynn Town as assistant coach with the ability to be selected as a player.